Overseeding Guide for Cool Season Grasses

 4. Timing is everything - While labor day weekend is the unofficial start of overseeding, it’s not as simple in practice.
 Cool season grasses will grow best when the soil temperatures are dropping to below 70 degrees, and the timing depends largely on your region.
 Overseed too early (when the summer is still in full swing) and your new grass will probably get scorched by the hot summer sun.
 Overseed too late and it may germinate, but it probably won’t establish itself before the first frost sets in.
 Grass typically needs to be mowed twice before it's considered hardened off for the winter.
 So there’s a window of time that you need to aim for when planting new seed, and it’s only a few weeks long.
 The turfgrass alliance recommends seeding at least 45 days before the average first frost.
 All of this is great to know, but it can be a little overwhelming.
 If you’re a Lawnbright customer, don’t sweat this step.
 We’ll shoot you a text when your soil temps in your area are optimal for seeding.
 And timing is not just about soil temps.
 You’ll need to consider the weather forecast over the course of the next seven to ten days.
 If there’s a tropical downpour on the way, you should probably wait until after it passes to seed, as it will likely get washed away by heavy rains.
 It’s not a matter of how much total rain is in the forecast, but rather the intensity of the rain.
 So keep an eye on the forecast.

 5. Spread the Seed - Your finally ready to put down your seed.
 Use a hand spreader for small areas and a broadcast spreader for larger areas, following the bag rates for overseeding.
 For very small spots and bare patches, you can just spread it using your hand and lightly rake it in so it's covered.
 You can also go a little heavier in bare spots than areas where there’s existing grass.
-In northern climates, we typically recommend Super Turf - an excellent all purpose seed.
+In northern climates, we recommend North Star rhizomatous tall fescue - an excellent all purpose seed.

 6. Cover bare spots - If you’re overseeding bare patches, a cover like peat moss will be useful to keep the seed in place and prevent washout from heavy rains.
 Peat moss is also great for indicating whether the soil is dry or wet.
 If it dries out, it appears lighter than when wet, and it will indicate that you need to add water.
 If you don't have any peat moss, you can just add a light layer of dirt or gently rake in your seed.

 7. Water.
 A LOT - This is often the most difficult step.
 Most overseeding failures occur because the new grass seed does not receive enough water.
 You need to change your watering strategy from deep and infrequent to shallow and frequent.
-Water 4 times a day, and only 10 minutes at a time.
-The point is to keep the seed constantly damp, without drenching it or letting it dry too long.
+Water 4 times a day, 10 minutes per session.
+The point is to keep the top most layer of the soil constantly damp, without drenching it or letting it dry too long.
 And use common sense.
 On hot sunny days the seed will dry out quickly, so you may want to add an additional watering session or two, and water less on cooler overcast days.
 After about 10-14 days you should start seeing seedlings emerge.
 At this point you can back off your watering to twice a day, and then about a week after that you can return to a normal 1-2 time per week schedule.

 8. Apply starter fertilizer - About a week after seeding you can apply a starter fertilizer or a product containing sea kelp product to push deep root growth.
 Lawnbright plans in cool season lawn regions assume fall overseeding, and fall boxes ship with either a starter fertilizer or root growth product based on soil needs.
 If you'd like add-on our starter fertilizer to your plan, you can purchase it separately